rpm-software-management/dnf5/README.md

  * Go - does not work, we are looking for contributors.
  * C - not implemented, not a priority for any of our existing API users.

+Join us on IRC at `#dnf` on [Libera.Chat](https://libera.chat).
+Questions should be asked there, issues discussed.
+Remember: `#dnf` is not a support channel, and prior research is expected from the questioner.

 Installing DNF5
 ---------------